1. Introduction

 Public Perception and Media Influence

-The portrayal of manslaughter cases in the media can significantly impact public perception, trial proceedings, and the administration of justice.
-Media coverage has the power to shape narratives, influence opinions, and ultimately affect the outcome of criminal trials.
+The portrayal of manslaughter cases in the media plays a crucial role in shaping public perception, influencing trial proceedings, and ultimately affecting the administration of justice.
+Media coverage has the power to construct narratives, sway public opinion, and can even impact the outcomes of criminal trials.
+As such, understanding the dynamics between media representation and public perception is essential for all stakeholders involved in the legal process.

 Impact on Trials